kolan72/PoliNorError/README.md

 ### PolicyResult handlers

-When handling delegate by policy you can add so-called `PolicyResult` handlers using one of the method named  `WithPolicyResultHandler` or `WithCommonResultErrorsHandler`.
+When handling delegate by policy you can add so-called `PolicyResult` handlers using one of the method named  `WithPolicyResultHandler` or `WithPolicyResultErrorsHandler`.
  These methods accept delegate as a parameter and can extra handle `PolicyResult`:

 - `Action<PolicyResult>`